CPA Exam Score Release Dates

 FAQs

-You will receive your CPA Exam score within a few weeks after sitting for the exam.
 The AICPA releases a target release date timetable twice per year.
 Your score is typically published within 48 hours of the target release date.

 On your target release date, log on to NASBA’s candidate portal and check if your CPA Exam score has been released.
 If it is not yet available, keep checking the online portal as your score may be slightly delayed.

 The CPA Exam score release date may vary up to 48 hours from the target release date.
-In case of the BEC score release, it can take up to 7 days.

 Typically, CPA Exam scores are not released any earlier than midnight EST of the target release date.